MicrosoftDocs/PowerShell-Docs/reference/docs-conceptual/developer/ets/typeconverters.md

 If PowerShell cannot convert the type using a standard PowerShell language converter, it then checks for custom converters.
 PowerShell looks for several types of custom converters in the order described in this section.
-Be aware that references to the **valueToConvert** and **resultType** parameters refer to parameters of the `ConvertTo(System.Object,System.Type)` method.
+Be aware that references to the **valueToConvert** and **resultType** parameters refer to parameters of the `ConvertTo(System.Object, System.Type)` method.
 If a custom converter throws an exception, then no further attempt is made to convert the object and that exception is wrapped in a **PSInvalidCastException** exception which is then thrown.